leftecho/leftecho.github.io/assets/text/xuhuiinterview.md

 could get to their hometowns.
 This happened at the beginning of October.

-**20:45 What happened before these mass escapes that made the workers so anxious about their situation?**
+**What happened before these mass escapes that made the workers so anxious about their situation?**

 There is no scientifical knowledge or information on omicron so people